flying7eleven/MeineMediathek/README.md

 ## Changelog
 ### Version 0.0.3 (Code: *3*, Released on: ***2012-11-24***) - [Changes][101]
+* Added the missing German translation of the application
 * Changed the way the titles of the movies in the ZDF Mediathek are extracted
 * Fixed a bug which caused a crash while starting the app